 Waste Control Specialists currently has permits which allow it to treat, store and dispose of a broad range of hazardous and toxic wastes, and to treat and store a broad range of low-level and mixed radioactive wastes.
 As previously-reported, the hazardous waste industry (other than low-level and mixed radioactive waste) currently has excess industry capacity caused by a number of factors, including a relative decline in the number of environmental remediation projects generating hazardous wastes and efforts on the part of generators to reduce the volume of waste and/or manage wastes onsite at their facilities.
 These factors have led to reduced demand and increased price pressure for non-radioactive hazardous waste management services.
-While Waste Control Specialists believes its broad range of permits for the treatment and storage of low-level and mixed radioactive waste streams provide certain competitive advantages, a key element of Waste Control Specialists' strategy to provide "one-stop shopping" for hazardous, low-level radioactive and mixed wastes includes obtaining permits for the disposal of low-level and mixed radioactive wastes.
+While Waste Control Specialists believes its broad range of permits for the treatment and storage of low-level and mixed radioactive waste streams provides certain competitive advantages, a key element of Waste Control Specialists' strategy to provide "one-stop shopping" for hazardous, low-level and mixed radioactive wastes includes obtaining permits for the disposal of low-level and mixed radioactive wastes.

 The current state law in Texas (where Waste Control Specialists' disposal facility is located) prohibits the applicable Texas regulatory agency from issuing a permit for the disposal of low-level radioactive waste to a private enterprise.
-During the recent Texas legislative session which ended in May 1999, Waste Control Specialists was supporting a proposed change in state law which would allow the regulatory agency to issue a disposal permit to a private entity.
-While the legislative session ended without any change in state law, Waste Control Specialists has been pursuing other alternatives with respect to the disposal of low-activity radioactive and mixed wastes, including obtaining certain modifications to its existing permits that would allow Waste Control Specialists has recently obtained additional authority that allows Waste Control Specialists to dispose of certain categories of lowactivity radioactive materials, including naturally occurring radioactive material ("NORM") and exempt level materials (radioactive materials that do not exceed certain specified radioactive concentrations and are exempt from licensing).
-Although there are other categories of low-level and mixed radioactive wastes that continue to be ineligible for disposal under the increased authority, Waste Control Specialists will continue to pursue permit modifications to further expand its treatment and disposal capabilities for lowlevel and mixed radioactive wastes.
-Expenditures associated with any additional permit modifications concerning the disposal of low-level and mixed radioactive wastes are expected to be significantly lower than those incurred during the first six months of this year in connection with the Texas legislative session.
+During the latest Texas legislative session which ended in May 1999, Waste Control Specialists was supporting a proposed change in state law which would allow the regulatory agency to issue a disposal permit to a private entity.
+While the legislative session ended without any change in state law, Waste Control Specialists has been pursuing other alternatives with respect to the disposal of low-level and mixed radioactive wastes, including obtaining certain modifications to its existing permits that would allow Waste Control Specialists to dispose of certain types of low-level and mixed radioactive wastes.
+Waste Control Specialists has obtained additional authority that allows Waste Control Specialists to dispose of certain categories of low-level radioactive materials, including naturally occurring radioactive material ("NORM") and exempt level materials (radioactive materials that do not exceed certain specified radioactive concentrations and are exempt from licensing).
+Although there are other categories of low-level and mixed radioactive wastes that continue to be ineligible for disposal under the increased authority, Waste Control Specialists will continue to pursue permit modifications to further expand its treatment and disposal capabilities for low-level and mixed radioactive wastes.
+In addition, Waste Control Specialists currently expects to continue to support a change in state law, as discussed above, during the next Texas legislative session which begins in January 2001.
+Expenditures associated with any additional permit modifications concerning the disposal of low-level and mixed radioactive wastes in the next few quarters are expected to be significantly lower than those incurred in connection with the Texas legislative session which ended in May 1999.
 There can be no assurance that Waste Control Specialists will be successful in obtaining any future permit modifications.